Anthropic

 • Say what dangerous capabilities the lab watches for (given that it does so at all).
 Score: Yes.

 3. Explain the details of how the lab evaluates performance on the tasks it uses in model evals and how it does red-teaming (excluding dangerous or acceleratory details).
 In particular, explain its choices about fine-tuning, scaffolding/plugins, prompting, how to iterate on prompts, and whether the red-team gets a fixed amount of person-hours and compute or how else they decide when to give up on eliciting a capability.
 And those details should be good.
 Evaluated holistically.
 Score: 25%.
-“Evaluation details” in “ASL-3 Evaluations for Autonomous Capabilities” in “Anthropic’s Responsible Scaling Policy” has some details.
-The Claude 3 report has no details.
+The Claude 3 Opus evals report has some details.

 4. Prepare to have control arguments for the lab’s powerful models, i.e. arguments that those systems cannot cause a catastrophe even if the systems are scheming.
 And publish this.
 For now, the lab should: